mbarre8/VBA-challenge/README.md

 Range("P1").Value = "Ticker"
 Range("Q1").Value = "Value"

-summarytable = 2
+'setting summarytable variable to 2, so data commutes in row 2 and below.
+Organize location of ticker data in summary chart summarytable = 2
-lastrow = Cells(Rows.Count, 1).End(xlUp).Row
+'setting last row value by locating the last row used in column 1 lastrow = Cells(Rows.Count, 1).End(xlUp).Row

 'loop through row 2 to the last row of data